 Please do not hesitate to contact us; no question or topic is too small.
 If you are having a lot of trouble with the homework, be sure to come to see one of us as soon as possible.
 A good way to get together is to arrange a mutually agreeable time with us, either by email or in person after class.
-We expect you to read your email as we will send announcements and answer some questions in this way.
+We expect you to read your email as we will send announcements and answer some questions in this way (or possibly also on the course web page).
 You should feel free to send us email when you have a question or comment.

-Feedback: We will issue course evaluations half-way through the semester.
-However, if you have concerns about the course or ideas about how to make it better, you should let us know immediately, either in person or by e-mail.
+Feedback: If you have concerns about the course or ideas about how to make it better, you should let us know immediately, either in person or by e-mail.
 Don't wait!